-The Association further believes that its members should promote membership to all eligible students, including student teachers in members' classrooms, and provide opportunities for community outreach, professional development, and political action.
+The Association further believes that its members should promote membership in the NSEA Aspiring Educator Program to all eligible students, including student teachers in members' classrooms, and provide opportunities for community outreach, professional development, and political action.

-The Association believes that state affiliates should facilitate the establishment of student chapters in all higher education institutions that offer teacher preparation programs.
+The Association believes that locals should facilitate the establishment of student chapters in all higher education institutions that offer teacher preparation programs.

-The Association also believes that local and state affili-

-ates should collaborate with student programs in order to facilitate the transition from student to professional membership status within the Association so that Student members become involved in the activities and leadership pathways of the professional Association and its affiliates.
-(April 2017)
+The Association also believes that locals and state affiliates should collaborate with student programs in order to facilitate the transition from Aspiring Educators student to professional membership status within the Association so that Aspiring Educators become involved in the activities and leadership pathways of the professional Association and its locals.
+(April 2024)